 Asa White, a VCT sponsored PhD student at the University of Brighton, has now had is paper “Can Watercress Farming Directly Impact Fish Communities?” published.
-Follow this link to view the full document
+Follow this link to view a summary

 Current projects being sponsored / funded by the VCT are: